Life Drawing – Short and Long Poses

 By the end of the course you should be able to:

-You should have a deeper understanding of life drawing having examined and practiced it from a multiple of perspectives and angles Your observational drawing should at the end be of a reasonably high standard and more advanced students will have embarked upon their own experimental life drawing journeys based on their own research and from that of their fellow students with influence based experimentation.
+You should have a deeper understanding of life drawing having examined and practiced it from a multiple of perspectives and angles Your basic observational drawing should at the end be of a reasonably high standard and you will be able and ready to embark upon your own personal lines of development with life drawing based on research from your fellow students and influence based experimentation.

 What will it be like